Ficool

 Only me.

-Then a voice—cold, mechanical, ancient—unfolded inside my head like a door being forced open.
+Then a voice unfolded in my head—cold, mechanical, ancient—like a sealed door being forced open.

 [THE SUMMONER'S LEDGER — INITIALIZING]